carmine560/trading-assistant/README.md

   * `-a ACTION`: execute an action
   * `-I`: configure a startup script, create a shortcut to it, and exit
   * `-S`: configure schedules and exit
+  * `-L`: configure the input map for buttons and keys and exit
   * `-A ACTION`: configure an action, create a shortcut to it, and exit
   * `-C`: configure the cash balance region and the index of the price
   * `-B`: configure an arbitrary cash balance
-  * `-L`: configure the price limit region and the index of the price
+  * `-R`: configure the price limit region and the index of the price
-  * `-T SCRIPT_BASE | ACTION`: delete a startup script or an action, delete a shortcut to it, and exit
+  * `-D SCRIPT_BASE | ACTION`: delete a startup script or an action, delete a shortcut to it, and exit

 ## Action Examples ##